seydx/homebridge-sonybravia-platform/README.md

 }
 ```

+### Multiple TVs

+If you want to control multiple TVs , just add a second platform (see above), change the IP and PSK **and** give the platform an own unique "name".

 ### Home APP

 Home App is an on the TV installed app that must be defined in the config.json file.
 Due to the reason that its not possible to **deactivate** a HDMI input, this App will start instead.
 So if you switch off HDMI, the input will change from HDMI to the Home App (_in my case it is an IPTV app_)